 Currently I accept online credit card payments through PayPal.
 Recently PayPal simplified their process so that new users no longer need to establish a PayPal account, they simply enter their credit card info and that's it.
 In the case you don't want to use PayPal or just prefer to make your purchase over the phone please give me a call at (714) 842-9210.
 Return

-Within the USA I ship via USPS Priority Mail for balancers and First Class Mail for Visual Alerts and Throttle Rings.
-International shipments ship Air Mail.
-For USA and Canadian shipments the cost is included in your purchase price.
+Within the USA I ship via USPS Priority Mail for balancers and First Class Mail for Visual Alerts and small tools.
+International shipments ship Air Mail or Priority Mail.
+For USA shipments the cost is included in your purchase price.
 A tracking number is always available for the asking.
-Their performance has been very good and they have never lost a shipment.
+Their performance has been very good.
 If you would like another carrier please let me know and I will quote any additional cost.
 Return

 How quickly do you ship?

 I try to have everything in stock all the time other than custom built items such as the Visual Alert UB.
 Normally orders placed before 1pm PT will ship the same day otherwise they will ship the next business day.
 Return

 I have shipped my products all over the world from Australia and China to the Republic of Georgia.
 The USPS does a great job of getting them there.
 You'll find International shipping rates on all of the product pages.
 Return